-Street closures are routinely granted by the District of Columbia for special events.
-In order to ensure pedestrian and motor vehicle safety, street closures designed to split a festival or allow traffic to traverse between a separation of the festival area(s) are considered a public safety hazard and will not be considered for approval.
+Street closures are routinely granted by the District of Columbia (DC) Government for special events.
+In order to ensure pedestrian and motor vehicle safety, street closures designed to split a festival/designated special event area or allow traffic to traverse between a separation of the festival/designated special event area(s) are considered a public safety hazard and will not be considered for approval.
+MPD will evaluate each special event site plan, route map, and other relevant event documents to determine the most appropriate safety measures that will be required before the event is permitted to take place.
+Conditional Approval obtained through the MSETG is contingent upon each organizer fulfilling each applicable DC Government agency's requirements for special events.

-In the interest of public safety and to prevent the intrusion of motor vehicles into areas designated for pedestrians and equipment (e.g. tables, tents, chairs, vendors, etc.), the Metropolitan Police Department requires that all event organizers completely barricade roadways with barriers capable of stopping an oncoming vehicle (e.g., Type

-III water-filled traffic barriers).
-The event organizer is fully responsible for the renting, insuring, transportation, installation, and removal of the barriers.
-The barriers are to be positioned in such a manner as directed by the Metropolitan Police Department and in compliance with District of Columbia Fire and EMS Department's requirements for an emergency access lane for emergency response and rescue vehicles.
-Should a special event be required to have Type III traffic barriers for street closures, and the organizer fails to supply those barriers, the Metropolitan Police Department will not implement any street closures for that special event irrespective of any permits being issued for that special event.
+In the interest of public safety and to prevent the intrusion of motor vehicles into areas designated for pedestrians and equipment (e.g. tables, tents, chairs, vendors, etc.), MPD requires that all event organizers completely barricade roadways with barriers capable of stopping an oncoming vehicle (e.g., concrete barriers or heavy blocking vehicles).
+In rare instances, Type III water-filled traffic barriers may be appropriate.
+The event organizer is fully responsible for the renting, insuring, transportation, installation, and removal of barriers.
+Each barrier type is to be positioned in such a manner as directed by the Metropolitan Police Department and in compliance with District of Columbia Fire and EMS Department's requirement for an emergency access lane for emergency response and rescue vehicles.
+Should a special event be required to have concrete barriers, heavy blocking vehicles, or Type III traffic barriers for street closures, and the organizer fails to supply those barriers, the Metropolitan Police Department will not implement any street closures for that special event irrespective of any permits being issued for that special event.
 Further, the special event will not be allowed to take place on the street surface.